 We run regular globally designed and locally implemented communications campaigns to reinforce awareness and, where relevant, share lessons learnt in training.

 Our Business Integrity guidelines and processes seek to ensure a consistent approach across the Unilever group.
 This includes clear processes for fair, unbiased, independent investigation of any integrity concerns raised.
 We also seek to ensure that our businesses apply individual sanctions consistently, appropriately and fairly; our guidance sets out which mitigating and aggravating circumstances may be considered.
 We monitor developments centrally to ensure a consistent approach.

 Business integrity across our value chain

 We want to work with suppliers, customers, agents, distributors and other business partners who have values similar to ours and uphold the same standards as we do.
-We have therefore developed specific tools that set out the standards of integrity we expect from third parties who interact with us.
-These include our:

 We use risk assessments and due diligence to identify suppliers, business partners or other third parties that may pose a legal or reputational risk to Unilever, and to determine how best to address concerns.
 Where possible, our aim is to encourage them to take active steps to improve their approach to embedding a culture of integrity across their business.

 Our channels for reporting concerns are also available to external parties.